Jonathan R. Davis: The fight

-Afterwards
+Aftermath

 Some have suggested that Davis disappeared "into the sunset" after the episode, but "Jonathan Rutledge Davis" appears in California documents in the decades following his famous encounter as he continued his mining pursuits and other business ventures in several counties of northern California.
 Just a month after his battle he seems to be the "Jon.
 R. Davis" who was selected for a coroner's jury at Sonora on 18 January 1855.
 They heard six hours of evidence in the murder of Joseph Heslep, county treasurer of Tuolumne County, which resulted in the confession of Edward Crane Griffiths.
-The people of Sonora had seen enough of due process by that point, ignored Sheriff Solomon's plea for law and order, and hanged Griffiths the next day on the outskirts of town after he had been allowed to write two letters to his wife asking for her forgiveness (Daily Alta California, Volume 6, Number 20, 21 January 1855, reprinted from the Sonora Herald).
+The people of Sonora had seen enough of due process by that point, ignored Sheriff Solomon's plea for law and order, and hanged Griffiths the next day on the outskirts of town after he had been allowed to write two letters to his wife asking for her forgiveness.

 A Jonathan Davis is found in the 1860 U.S. census for Township No. 2 in Placer County and perhaps was living in a boardinghouse since the names of the five residents are unrelated.
 This man was a miner, age 50, born in Virginia (page 144).
 The name and occupation are accurate, the locale is in the gold country which is fitting, but his age is off by about six years (he should be 44) and his birth state is southern but not South Carolina.
 However, such inconsistencies in the census are common, especially if one person provided the information for the entire household.

 A Jonathan Davis appears in federal tax records for 1862, '64, and '65 in Napa County.
 In the first two he was a cattle broker paying $10 and $4.10 respectively.
 For the latter he is taxed on personal property of 1 carriage and one gold watch in Sonoma.